 - Keep close to your group at all times.

 - Keep a distance of about 7 meters from the gorillas.
 Do this at all times and keep away from the gorillas as they may not be aware of keeping this 7-meter distance.

 - Do not eat or smoke during a Rwanda gorilla trek

 - Flash photography is not allowed.
 Carry a no flash camera or turn the flash off when taking pictures or recording videos of the mountain gorillas.

 - A maximum of 1 hour is spent in the presence of the mountain gorillas and all tourists should respect this.

 - Do not litter or leave any rubbish in the gorilla habitat.
 Take back whatever you come with into the forest.

 - Any persons who are ill or suffering from contagious diseases including flu and colds are not allowed to trek gorillas.

-Still wondering how safe is gorilla trekking in Rwanda?
-It is surely safe to have a gorilla tour in Rwanda for tourists coming in from any country.
-The beautiful land of a thousand hills also offers several other activities like Rwanda wildlife tours, cultural tours, bird watching, chimpanzee trekking, canopy walk and other primate tracking tours.
+Still, wondering how safe gorilla trekking is in Rwanda?
+It is absolutely safe to undertake a gorilla tour in Rwanda for tourists coming from any part of the world.
+This beautiful land of a thousand hills also offers several other activities like Rwanda wildlife tours, cultural tours, bird watching, chimpanzee trekking, canopy walk, and other primate tracking tours.

 Volcanoes National Park borders other gorilla habitats like Mgahinga Gorilla National Park of Uganda and Virunga National Park of Congo.
-These too offer treks with Uganda gorilla safari tours and Congo gorilla safaris respectively at cheaper permit costs than Rwanda.
+These too offer treks with Uganda gorilla safari tours and Congo gorilla safaris respectively, with cheaper gorilla permit costs compared to Rwanda.